Information and Facts about the Physical Bible

 Creation.
 God created humans, Earth, and the universe.

 Faith.
-Jesus paid for the sin by dying on the cross in place of the sinners.
+Jesus paid for man's sin by dying on the cross in place of the sinners.

 Afterlife.
-There is an eternal life for those who believe in the above.
+There is eternal life for those who believe in the above.

-Repentance.
-Our lives undergo a transformation from negative to positive.
+Repentance: Our lives transform from negative to positive.

 "Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea."